“There was no Question I would Continue to Serve in the Reserve,” Incoming 150th Legal Ops. Detachment Commander Reflects on Career Path from Law Student to Military Judge

 |0

 This work, “There was no Question I would Continue to Serve in the Reserve,” Incoming 150th Legal Ops.
-Detachment Commander Reflects on Career Path from Law Student to Military Judge [Image 2 of 2], by CPT Nancy Drapeza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Detachment Commander Reflects on Career Path from Law Student to Military Judge, by CPT Nancy Drapeza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-“There was no Question I would Continue to Serve in the Reserve,” Incoming 150th Legal Ops.
-Detachment Commander Reflects on Career Path from Law Student to Military Judge

 LEAVE A COMMENT